RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks: Methodology

 \subsection{Problem Statement}

-We propose a framework to predict tactical driver behavior and causal reasoning from driver-centric traffic for causal risk assessment from egocentric videos.
+We present a comprehensive framework designed to predict tactical driver behavior and perform causal reasoning from driver-centric traffic, enabling causal risk assessment using egocentric videos.
 In this context, we define \textit{tactical driver behavior} as the high-level driving decision resulting from a \textit{cause} or the action of one or more participating dynamic road agents.
-For example, a tactical behavior can be \textit{changing lane}, and the corresponding cause can be a \textit{parked vehicle}.
-In practice, we tackle this as a classification problem with a fixed set of tactical behaviors and the corresponding cause.

-Our framework exploits the underlying structure of a traffic scenario, including heterogeneity in traffic agents, by extracting the semantic features of traffic agents and using them to learn pair-wise spatial interactions that evolve temporally, hence learning a more generalizable and interpretable model.
+For instance, a tactical behavior could involve \textit{changing lanes}, with the corresponding cause being a \textit{parked vehicle}.
+To address this challenge, we formulate it as a classification problem with a predefined set of tactical behaviors and their corresponding causes.
+Our framework capitalizes on the underlying structure of a traffic scenario, which includes the heterogeneity in traffic agents.
+To achieve this, we extract semantic features of traffic agents and utilize them to learn pair-wise spatial interactions that evolve over time.
+This enables us to build a more generalizable and interpretable model for driving scene understanding.